Modelling Mutual Exclusion in a Process Algebra with Time-outs: Introduction

 The assumption of speed independence is built in in CCS and Petri nets, in the sense that any correct mutual exclusion protocol formalised therein is automatically speed independent.
 This is because these models lack the expressiveness to make anything dependent on speed.
 In \Sec{LTSC}, following \cite{vG19c}, I define a (symmetric) concurrency relation between Petri net transitions and between CCS transitions that is consistent with the work in \cite{NPW81,GM84,BC87,Wi87a,GV87,DDM87,Ol87}.
 It always yields $\ell \naconc m$ when $\ell$ and $m$ both access the same register.
 When taking this concurrency relation as an integral part of semantics of CCS or Petri nets, it follows that also the assumption of atomicity is built in in these frameworks.
 This makes the impossibility results of \cite{KW97,Vogler02,GH15b} special cases of the impossibility claim from \cite{vG18c}.
 The latter can be seen as a generalisation of the former that is not dependent on a particular modelling framework.

-The process algebras proposed in \cite{CDV09} and \cite{EPTCS255.2} model the possibility of non-blocking reading.
-This is what enables a correct rendering of speed independent mutual exclusion without resorting to a fairness assumption.
+The process algebras of \cite{CDV09} and \cite{EPTCS255.2} model the possibility of [3] non-blocking reading.
+This enables a correct rendering of speed independent mutual exclusion without resorting to a fairness assumption.
+The first such correct model of exclusion occurs in Vogler \cite{Vogler02} in terms of Petri nets extended with read arcs; the latter enable the modelling of non-blocking reading.
 The correct modelling of mutual exclusion within CCS as proposed by Bouwman \cite{Bou18} also exploits non-blocking reading.
 The justness assumption as formulated by Bouwman can in retrospect be seen as an instance of justness as defined in \cite{GH19}, but based on a concurrency relation $\aconc$ between CCS transitions that essentially differs from the one in \Sec{LTSC}, and that is not consistent with the work in \cite{NPW81,GM84,BC87,Wi87a,GV87,DDM87,Ol87}, although it is entirely consistent with the interleaving semantics of CCS given by Milner \cite{Mi90ccs}.
 The claim in \cite{GH15b,EPTCS255.2} that mutual exclusion cannot be rendered satisfactory in CCS holds only when seeing the concurrency relation of \Sec{LTSC} (or the resulting notion of justness) as an integral part of this language, and hence is not in contradiction with the findings of Bouwman \cite{Bou18}.

 In \cite{vG21} I extended standard process algebra with a time-out operator, thereby increasing its absolute expressiveness, while remaining within the realm of untimed process algebra, in the sense that the progress of time is not quantified.
 The present paper shows that the addition of time-outs to standard process algebra makes it possible to correctly model mutual exclusion under the assumption of atomicity, such that starvation-freedom holds without assuming fairness.
 My witness for this claim will be a model of Peterson's mutual exclusion protocol.
 In view of the above, this model will not be speed independent.